Skip to main content

 Resize Input Area

-Enable the AIChatControl.AllowResizeInput option to allow users resize the input area.
+Enable the AIChatControl.AllowResizeInput option to allow users to resize the input area.
 Users can drag the top edge up to enlarge the input area or down to display a more detailed chat history.

 Resize Input Area - WPF AIChatControl, DevExpress